banana-bred/ROTEX/README.typ

 Calculates electron-impact rotational (de-)excitation cross sections for asymmetric top molecules, using
 + the _Coulomb-Born (CB) approximation_ and
 + _Multichannel Quantum Defect Theory (MQDT)_.
-One or both can be used to determine electron-impact rotational excitation cross sections If both are used, then the so-called Born closure will be used for electron-impact transitions that appear in the MQDT and CB cross sections to account for partial waves that are not included in the MQDT treatment:
+One or both can be used to determine electron-impact rotational excitation cross sections.
+If both are used, then the so-called Born closure will be used for electron-impact transitions that appear in the MQDT and CB cross sections to account for partial waves that are not included in the MQDT treatment:
 #align(center)[
   $σ("total") = σ("MQDT") + σ("TCB") - σ("PCB")$